parthasen/SDC/README.md

 3.Non-strided convolution layers are used in the last two layers with a 3×3 kernel size.

-Visualtion of model as https://github.com/parthasen/SDC/blob/P3/model-visualization.png taken of NVIDIA paper.
+##### Visualization of model as https://github.com/parthasen/SDC/blob/P3/model-visualization.png taken of NVIDIA paper.

 model = Sequential()